confidential-computing/twi-wimse/draft-twi-reference-architecture.md

 Longer term, however, Confidential Computing provides a vital improvement due to its unique features (i.e., verifiable composition, strong workload isolation) and broad availability (i.e., support by all major hardware vendors).
 Multiple emerging regulations will mean that customers will be looking to these features and capabilities to satisfy them.

 Confidential Computing-assisted mechanisms have to align with the emerging Workload Identity solution ecosystem.
 Correspondingly, the evolution of the Workload Identity ecosystem should remain in alignment with the expectations of the owners and operators of Confidential Computing workloads.
-To address this bi-lateral balance of requirements, this document defines elaborates on the concept of `Trustworthy Workload Identity` (TWI) in the following Sections.
+To address this set of requirements, this document defines and elaborates on the concept of `Trustworthy Workload Identity` (TWI) in the following Sections.
 Data-in-use protection of workloads supporting TWI results in critical downstream effects.

 # Conventions and Definitions
 {: #definitions }